Lymphedema Causes & Treatment

 The most common cause of Lymphedema in the head and neck is due to surgery, scarring and/ or radiation, all frequently due to a cancer diagnosis.
 In some cases, lymph vessels are damaged or lymph nodes are removed.
 All of the above can cause a blockage to the lymphatic system, resulting in fluid back up.
 This occurs most often at the cheeks, eyes and neck.
 Other symptoms that can occur due to swelling are trouble swallowing/ chewing, jaw pain, difficulty opening mouth and cosmetic concerns.

 The most common cause of Lymphedema in the legs is due to surgery, heredity, poor circulation and diabetes.
 In some cases, lymph vessels are damaged or lymph nodes are removed.
 All the above can cause a blockage to the lymphatic system, resulting in fluid backup.
 This occurs most often in the toes, ankles and calves but can also be isolated to just one leg, one area.
 Thigh swelling can also occur however is more rare than lower leg.
+When an abnormal amount of fluid remains in the legs for a period of time, it causes the skin to stretch.
+This fluid and skin stretching can combine to cause wounds to form.
+Self Care Therapy addresses wounds along with swelling, as both respond best to compression.

 The most common cause of Lymphedema in the hands, arms or chest is the removal of lymph nodes in the axillary area associated with a mastectomy after breast cancer.
 The surgery causes a blockage to the lymphatic system, resulting in fluid back-up.
 This occurs most often in the hands or arms and on the same side, but also in the chest and back regions.
 Radiation treatment can also cause damage to the lymphatic system and contribute to the excess fluid.